shekhutsav1962001/InstaBomber/README.md

 <h6>How to use ?</h6>

 ```
-  - open instagram.con and login in chrome browser
+  - open instagram.com and login in chrome browser

   - open victim's chat [make sure correct victim's chat is open]